gasy-africa/rpi4-k8s/.docs/Preparation.md

 ## :zero: Node Preparation

-- [ ] Make sure you have the right hostname (based on your cluster)
+- [ ] Make sure you have the right hostname (based on your cluster's naming)

 ```
 hostnamectl --static set-hostname rukbat